richeyrose/make-tile/docs/index.md

 Depending on the tile type and the blueprints selected there will be a number of options allowing you to control the various dimensions and properties of your tile.

 A couple that are common to most tiles are the **Sync Proportions** options which will ensure that the main part of the tile has the same dimensions as the base along whatever axis you chose.
-The **Subdivision Density** drop down allows you to select how many times the tile is subdivided on creation.
-Unlike the **Subdivisions** option in the top panel you can't change this after creation.
+The **Subdivision Density** drop down allows you to select how many times the tile is subdivided on creation, that is *before* it is made 3D.

+The **UV Margin** control is used to correct for occasional glitches that occur at the edges of tiles.
+If you've got strange gaps on the edges of your tile material try tweaking this number.

 You can reset the tile to it's defaults by clicking the **Reset Defaults** button.